Barrister: Differences between barristers and other lawyers

 A barrister is a lawyer who represents a litigant as an advocate before a court.
 A barrister speaks in court and presents the case before a judge, with or without a jury.
 In some jurisdictions, a barrister receives additional training in evidence law, ethics and court practice and procedure.
-In contrast, other legal professionals (such as solicitors) generally meet with clients, perform preparatory and administrative work, and provide legal advice.
+In contrast, other legal professionals (such as solicitors and chartered legal executives) generally meet with clients, perform preparatory and administrative work, and provide legal advice.
 Barristers often have little or no direct contact with their clients.
 All correspondence, inquiries, invoices and so on will be addressed to the legal adviser, who is also primarily responsible for the barrister's fees.

 In England and Wales, solicitors and chartered legal executives can support barristers when in court, such as managing through large volumes of documents in the case or negotiating a settlement outside the courtroom.

 A barrister will usually have rights of audience in the higher courts, whereas other legal professionals will often have more limited access, or will need to acquire additional qualifications to have such access.
-As in common law countries in which there is a split between the roles of barrister and solicitor, the barrister in civil law jurisdictions is responsible for appearing in trials or pleading cases before the courts.
+In common law countries, in which there is a split between the roles of barrister and solicitor, the barrister in civil law cases is responsible for appearing in trials and other proceedings before the courts; such as injunction hearings.

 Barristers usually have particular knowledge of case law, precedent, and the skills to build a case.
 When another legal professional is confronted with an unusual point of law, they may seek the opinion of a barrister on the issue.

 In most countries, barristers operate as sole practitioners and are prohibited from forming partnerships or from working as a barrister as part of a corporation.
 In 2009 the Clemens Report recommended the abolition of this restriction in England and Wales.
 However, barristers normally band together into barristers' chambers to share clerks (administrators) and operating expenses.
 Some chambers grow to be large and sophisticated.
 In some jurisdictions, barristers may be employed by firms and companies as in-house legal advisers.